 Wok: Great for high heat, quick cooking.
 This wok is a great addition to your kitchen if you love cooking Chinese food or stir fries in general.

-Large Frying Pan: I use this Cuisinart for most of my non cast iron cooking unless I am going with a stainless steel option, then I choose my All Clad.
+Large Frying Pan: This Cuisinart works well for non cast iron cooking unless, but if you’re going with a stainless steel option, you can use this All Clad.